In Exercise 8.4.23 of the book, I said:

 Equivalently, for every regular open subset U of X, U=int(cl(U ∩ A)).

 Proof.
 We first claim that if U is any open subset of X, then U is included in int(cl(U ∩ A)).
 To prove this, let x be an arbitrary element of U. For every open neighborhood U’ of x, U ∩ U’ is open, non-empty (it contains x), so its intersects A, because A is dense: (U ∩ U’) ∩ A is non-empty, or equivalently, U’ ∩ (U ∩ A) is non-empty.
 This shows that every open neighborhood U’ of x intersects U ∩ A, hence that x is in cl(U ∩ A).
-(Otherwise, taken the complement of cl(U ∩ A) for U’.)
+(Otherwise, take the complement of cl(U ∩ A) for U’.)
 Since x is an arbitrary element of U, U is included in cl(U ∩ A).
-Because U is open, it follows that U is included in the largest open included in cl(U ∩ A), namely int(cl(U ∩ A)).
+Because U is open, it follows that U is included in the largest open set included in cl(U ∩ A), namely int(cl(U ∩ A)).

 Conversely, int(cl(U ∩ A)) is always included in int(cl(U)), and that is equal to U if U is regular open.